 Without my own desk, I bounced around from one work station to another, depending on which was free that day.

 The bright spots were the times the writers came into the room.
 I found David Remnick to be a warm person while he shepherded his articles through the editing process.
 He was so friendly that I assumed he couldn’t be important, until the day he won a Pulitzer for his book about the collapse of the Soviet Union, Lenin’s Tomb.
 And John Seabrook, a tall nervous guy, always seemed to have just had a fascinating interview with a source, which he eagerly talked about with anyone who would listen.
 Plus, at that time, Seabrook’s stories never seemed to make the cut.
 He’d call the word processing room to ask me to check their status.
-And it was fun getting a font designed by Art Spiegelman into the pages.
-Spiegelman was passionate about getting it right, and he treated me with respect.
+And it was an incredible honor and pleasure helping to get a font designed by Art Spiegelman into the pages.
+Spiegelman was passionate about getting it exactly right, and he treated me with kindness and respect.

 The careful and meticulous attention to every detail—from the grammar to the nuances of language and the accuracy—lived up to my idealized notion of the magazine.